slanted/polymer-ui-mask/README.md

 As a bonus, this element also plays nicely with angular using the angular_bind_polymer.js directive at https://github.com/eee-c/angular-bind-polymer.

-You can mask 2 ways: premask or normal masking as you type.
+You can mask 2 ways: preformat or normal masking as you type.
+So the real masking occurs if you preformat, in which case you will get the format with underscores as placeholders for what you type.

+This is still in early development, and bugs or PRs are welcome.
+(And also if anyone can point me to a better implementation, because writing a ui-mask sucks.)

 ## Install the Polymer-CLI